 This implies that competition would be enhanced if access is allowed to third parties.

 Under the third party access regime in the QCA Act (part 5) we may assess and approve rules for access to DBCT.
 These access undertakings remain in force for a set number of years.

 Reasonable amendments may be made to the undertaking and submitted to us through a draft amending process.

-The current undertaking, which sets out the terms and conditions under which Dalrymple Bay Infrastructure Management provides access to the terminal, came into effect on 1 July 2021.
+The access undertaking which sets out the terms and conditions under which Dalrymple Bay Infrastructure Management provides access to the terminal, came into effect on 1 July 2021.

-You can read more about the current access undertaking under Dalrymple Bay Infrastructure Management’s 2021 access undertaking.
+You can read more about the approved access undertaking process under Dalrymple Bay Infrastructure Management’s 2021 access undertaking.